Join the Great Dane Care Newsletter!

 How Can You Keep Your Great Dane from Being Lazy?

-Sometimes they do just want to have a nap on the couch.
+Sometimes they just want to have a nap on the couch.
 Other times, they are just bored and have nothing to do.

 An easy trick is to keep enrichment toys around where you live.
 Enrichment toys are those that are created to challenge your pet or excite them more than their favorite stuffed bear.